-Tips for laying a DIY stepping stone walkway.
+Tips for laying stepping stones and creating a beautiful walkway.

-On the morning of the project we counted out for 11 stepping stones.
-We would need two 70 lbs. bags of sand for leveling and to keep the weeds at bay.
+On the morning of the DIY project we counted out 11 stepping stones.
+We also needed a shovel, an axe to cut through tree roots, a grass edging tool, a hand shovel and two 70 lbs. bags of sand for leveling and to keep the weeds at bay.

-Step By Step Photos and DIY Stepping Stone Walkway Tips:
+Step By Step Photos for Laying Stepping Stone Walkways:

-The first thing we did was lay out the stones the way we wanted them, to make an eye-appealing walkway to our front door.
+We put the stones on top of the grass the way we wanted them, to make an eye-appealing walkway to our front door.

 Removing a layer of sod from under each stone, the project was beginning to take shape and we were ready to start placing our new steps.

-There is a small incline from the sidewalk towards the house that than levels off into our yard.
-Using some bricks that we had left over from another project, we were able to raise the first two stones to actually make them steps.
+There is a small incline from the city sidewalk towards the house that levels off into our yard.
+Using some bricks that we had left over from a backyard DIY project, we were able to raise up the first two stones to actually make them steps.

 On the first step we added six bricks vertically to give it the needed height.
 On the second step we added four bricks horizontally.
 We filled in any gaps with dirt and added a layer of sand.
 After placing the stepping stone the way we wanted it, we used more dirt to fill in and secure the stone.

 Each rock was tested to make sure it didn’t wobble when you walked on it.
-Lars and I jumped up and down on each stone a few times to get them firmly settled.
+Lars (our son) and I jumped up and down on each stone a few times to get them firmly settled.
 With each stepping stone now in place we began to fill in around the edges with dirt.
-This final process secured each rock and gave the illusion that the walkway had always been there.
+This final process secured each stepping stone and gave the illusion that the walkway had always been there.